-A panel is a collection of tables & visualizations.
+A panel is a collection of tables and visualizations.
 You can access panels from the top left icon in Workspace.
-Panels are helpful when you want to organize your projects according to time periods, business units, geography, etc. These four types of panels are available in Analysis Workspace for Customer Journey Analytics:
+Panels are helpful when you want to organize your projects according to time periods, report suites, or analysis use case.
+The following panel types are available in Analysis Workspace:

-Quick Insights, Blank and Freeform panels are great places to start your analysis, while the Attribution IQ panel lends itself to more advanced analyses.
+Quick Insights, Blank and Freeform panels are great places to start your analysis, while Analytics for Target, Attribution IQ, Media Concurrent Viewers and Segment Comparison lend themselves to more advanced analyses.
 A

 "+" button is available in projects so you can add blank panels at any time.

 The default starting panel is the Freeform panel, but you can make the blank panel your default as well.

 Tables and visualizations within a panel derive data from the report suite selected in the top right of the panel.
 The report suite also determines what components are available in the left rail.
 Within a project, you can use one or many report suites depending on your analysis use cases.